RJSMART-11/Group_Project_One/README.md

  ### Objectives are as follows:
  ---
 - Maximise returns\performance
-- Evaluate investment split and determine best weighting.
+- Evaluate investment split and determine best weighting
-- To provide 5 year forecasts providing client with several suitable investment options.
+- To provide 5 year forecasts providing client with several suitable investment options

  ### Analysis and Forecast Periods:

  - Back test data from 01/10/2002 to 29/09/2022
- - Monte Carlo forecasts for 5 years.
+ - Monte Carlo forecasts for 5 years

  ### RIPPED has performed the following:
  -	Analysed current portfolio and potential risk to performance